How Lucidites Use Lucidchart: Diagrams for Engineering

 Many software engineers use diagrams to architect new applications and systems and to prepare documentation for troubleshooting and training.
 Our engineers at Lucid Software are no different.
-They diagram as they work hard to make diagramming (and designing on Lucidpress) easier for you.
+They diagram as they work hard to make diagramming in Lucidchart easier for you.

 Check out how our engineers have applied Lucidchart in various aspects of their jobs—and get inspired to think visually in your own work.

 Designing new features

-Print & Ship was a major feature release for Lucidchart’s sister product, Lucidpress.
-As part of that release, the product and engineering teams needed to determine how Lucidpress would interact with our billing system, our print service, and other entities.
-Jared Yarn put together a swim lane diagram to show the entire workflow that happens when a user orders prints.
+As part of a major feature release, the product and engineering teams needed to determine how our products would interact with our billing system and other entities.
+Jared Yarn put together a swimlane diagram to show the entire workflow.

 When designing a new feature, sequence diagrams can help engineers document how different components in their systems will interact and in what order.
 Owen Krafft made the following sequence diagram to show what happens as a user configures the Lucidchart add-on for Confluence.